rleap-project/dlplan/README.md

 cmake --install build
 ```

-Don't forget to add the corresponding prefix + /dlplan/lib to LD_LIBRARY_PATH before linking to your CPP program
+Don't forget to add the corresponding prefix + /dlplan/lib to LD_LIBRARY_PATH before linking to your CPP program.
+In this case we add /usr/local/dlplan/lib

 ### Building Python Bindings
 At the moment we recommend building and installing the Python bindings directly into a virtual environment.